rgeraldes24/qrvmone/docs/efficient_gas_calculation_algorithm.md

 ### Current "gas left" value

-In ZVMJIT additional instructions that begin a basic block are `GAS` and any of the _call_ instructions.
+In QRVMJIT additional instructions that begin a basic block are `GAS` and any of the _call_ instructions.
 This is because these instructions need to know the precise _gas left_ counter value.
-However, in zvmone this problem has been solved without additional blocks splitting by attaching the correction value to the mentioned instructions.
+However, in qrvmone this problem has been solved without additional blocks splitting by attaching the correction value to the mentioned instructions.

 ### Undefined instructions